Taiwolawal/DevSecOps-CICD/README.md

 From the screenshot above, we can see all the vulnerabilities in our images.

-# Vulnerability Management
+# Vulnerability Management (DefectDojo)
+- Centrally manage vulnerability findings of different tool
+- Triage vulnerabilities and push findings to other systems
+- Enriches and refines vulnerability data

 Now that we have done some tests, we should be able to upload all the results from the various scan to a centralised platform, where we can audit each vulnerability.
-This leads us to ``Defectdojo`` which will be used to visualize all our scan results.
+This leads us to [Defectdojo](https://documentation.defectdojo.com/) which will be used to visualize all our scan results.
 Now we need to update our code to update results from each tool.
 We are updating the script to use a particular output format to save the result with a given name and save it as an artifact (which can be referenced in the pipeline) with a given name.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/777097d5-734d-4a80-92d7-4452807d266f)